mh182/comprehensive-rust/src/concurrency.md

 # Welcome to Concurrency in Rust

 Rust has full support for concurrency using OS threads with mutexes and channels.

 The Rust type system plays an important role in making many concurrency bugs compile time bugs.
-This is often referred to as _fearless concurrency_ since you can rely on the compiler to ensure correctness at runtime.
+This is often referred to as _fearless concurrency_ since you can mostly rely on the compiler to ensure correctness of concurrent programs.